Singapore passport

-The Singaporean passport is a travel document and passport issued to citizens and nationals of the Republic of Singapore.
-It enables the bearer to exit and re-enter Singapore freely; travel to and from other countries in accordance with visa requirements; facilitates the process of securing assistance from Singaporean consular officials abroad, if necessary; and requests protection for the bearer while abroad.
+The Singapore passport is a passport issued to citizens of the Republic of Singapore.
+It enables the bearer to exit and re-enter Singapore freely; travel to and from other countries in accordance with visa requirements; facilitates the process of securing assistance from Singapore consular officials abroad, if necessary; and requests protection for the bearer while abroad.

 All Singapore passports are issued exclusively by the Immigration and Checkpoints Authority (ICA) on behalf of the Ministry of Home Affairs.
-Only Singapore citizens are eligible for this passport.
 The passport is valid for ten years.
 The Singapore passport is one of the most powerful passports in the world, having been placed as the most powerful passport itself on numerous occasions.
-As of 2023, the Singapore and Japan passports are tied as the most powerful passports in the world, with visa-free or visa on arrival access to 193 countries and territories.
+In 2025, the Singapore passport has been ranked the most powerful passport in the world, with visa-free or visa on arrival access to 193 countries and territories according to the Henley Passport Index.

 Subsequently, the Singapore passport is a popular target for counterfeiters due to the relatively liberal visa requirements for Singaporeans and the tendency for immigration officials to clear Singapore passport holders more quickly.
 In response, the ICA has thus adopted several measures to foil forgers, including adding digital photos and special ink since October 1999, and converting to a biometric passport from August 2006.

 History

 The first version of the modern Singapore passport was introduced on 20 June 1966, replacing the Singapore Provisional Passport issued from 17 August 1965.
 Between 1963 and 1965, Malaysian passports were issued to residents of Singapore when it formed part of Malaysia, and CUKC British passports were issued prior to 1963.
-The Straits Settlements, of which Singapore was its capital from 1832 until 1946, also issued its own passports prior to World War II.
+The Straits Settlements, of which Singapore was the capital from 1832 until 1946, also issued its own passports prior to World War II.

 Singapore Restricted Passport (blue cover)

 Between 1967 and 1999, Singapore also issued a Restricted Passport with a blue cover mainly for travel to West Malaysia.
 The Restricted Passport was conceived due to the fact that many Singaporeans would regularly travel to West Malaysia for business and leisure purposes.
-The Restricted Passport ceased to be issued after 1999 due to a lack of demand and the red Singapore Passport was deemed to be the only valid travel document for overseas travel by Singaporean citizens from 1 January 2000.
+The Restricted Passport ceased to be issued after 1999 due to a lack of demand and the red Singapore Passport was deemed to be the only valid travel document for overseas travel by Singapore citizens from 1 January 2000.